mnot/ai-control-report/draft-nottingham-ai-control-report.md

 ### Friday 2024-09-20

 Opt-Out Attachment: robots.txt and beyond
-: Considerations in how policy is attached to content on the Internet
+: Considerations in how preferences are attached to content on the Internet

 Vocabulary: what opt-out means
 : What information the opt-out signal needs to convey